 m-apiserver exposes storage REST API and takes the bulk of volume policy processing and management.

-The connectivity between control plane and data plane is achieved through Kubernetes sidecar pattern.
+Connectivity between the control plane and the data plane uses a Kubernetes sidecar pattern.
 There are a couple of scenarios as follows in which the control plane needs to communicate with the data plane.

 - For volume statistics such as IOPS, throughput, latency etc. - achieved through volume-exporter sidecar